 - Stir in fresh herbs like parsley, chives, basil, tarragon, or thyme.

 How to Make Potato Salad

-- Mix the dressing in the bottom of a large bowl (one less dish to wash!) and stir in the cooked and cooled ingredients.
+- Mix dressing: Mix the dressing in the bottom of a large bowl (one less dish to wash!) and stir in the cooked and cooled ingredients.

-Unfortunately, potato salad is one of those rare dishes that doesn’t hold up well to freezing.
+Freezer: Unfortunately, potato salad does not freeze well.
 The raw veggies that give it such a delightful crunch will get mushy, and the mayonnaise will separate when it thaws.
-So for the best potato salad, always plan on making it fresh.
-It will keep in the refrigerator for about three days.

 - 1 cup diced celery

 - paprika for garnish, optional